HamidAmini-FE/First/README.md

 - 🕵🏻‍♀️ Role - Frontend

-- 📫 How to reach me : with my [instagram](https://www.instagram.com/hamidamini-fe2024) and [linkedin](https://www.linkedin.com/in/hamidamini/)
+- 📫 How to reach me : with my [instagram](https://www.instagram.com/hamidamini-fe2024)
 # admin-panel